hpi-swa/smalltalkCI/README.md

   - Pharo-stable

 # Add two **additional** build steps.
-# The build steps from above will be run as before with `.smalltalk.ston`.
+# The build steps from above will be run as before with `.smalltalk.ston` if it's available.
+If you don't want the default build step to execute, simply remove everything before the `matrix:`.
 # See https://docs.travis-ci.com/user/customizing-the-build/#Build-Matrix.
 # Loads `.bleedingEdge.ston ` only:
 matrix: